vitejs/vite-plugin-react-pages/doc-site/pages/examples/component-library$.md

 We use `api.getRuntimeData(pageId)` and `api.getStaticData(pageId)` inside fileHandlers to get the pageData object.
 We can mutate the data object, and vite-pages will update its pages accordingly.

-Checkout the complete example in [the library project scaffold](https://github.com/vitejs/vite-plugin-react-pages/blob/master/packages/create-project/template-lib/vite.config.ts).
+Checkout the complete example in [the library project scaffold](https://github.com/vitejs/vite-plugin-react-pages/blob/master/packages/create-project/template-lib/docs/vite.config.ts).
-You can initialize this project with command: `npm init vite-pages library-demo --template lib`.
+You can initialize this project [with one command](/) (choose `lib` template).

 ## Monorepo